hadesbox/copyS3part/README.md

 ## AWS Credentials

-First of all you need to be sure to have your credentials installed properlly, if you are using the CLI, you probably already have them installed.
+First of all you need to be sure to have your credentials installed properly, if you are using the CLI, you probably already have them installed.

 http://docs.aws.amazon.com/AWSSdkDocsJava/latest//DeveloperGuide/credentials.html